fenilli/Lumbricus/README.md

 ### Phase 1: Core Setup and Game Loop

-- [ ] Initialize the project and dependencies.
+- [x] Initialize the project and dependencies.
-- [ ] Implement the game loop with delta-time tracking.
+- [x] Set up window management using winit.
-- [ ] Set up window management and input handling using winit.
+- [x] Implement the game loop with delta-time tracking.
 - [ ] Implement basic input events (e.g., ESC to quit).
 - [ ] Create an app context to share app state.